|

 One of the main cons of natural quartz, in particular, is that it is a highly porous stone, meaning it will absorb all liquid if it is not properly maintained and sealed.

-Highly acidic liquids like wine and juices must be cleaned up immediately, or you risk permanently damaging the stone.
+Highly acidic liquids like wine and juices must be cleaned immediately, or you risk permanently damaging the stone.
 Re-sealing should take place every one or two years.

 Marble Countertop